Metabolic rate of oxygen in the brain using [15O]O2-PET

-During the PET scan, labeled water is also formed elsewhere in the body, and it is delivered to the brain from arterial blood with perfusion f and washed away like the labeled water that is formed in the brain.
+During the PET scan, labelled water is also formed elsewhere in the body, and it is delivered to the brain from arterial blood with perfusion f and washed away like the labelled water that is formed in the brain.
 If the oxygen concentration in arterial blood, [O2]a, is measured, then the metabolic rate of oxygen (MRO2) can be calculated (Ter-Pogossian et al., 1970) as:

 It is not necessary to measure the blood flow or blood volume separately, because f*OEF and VB can be estimated from a single inhalation [15O]O2 PET study (Holden et al. 1988).
 However, quantification of OEF requires the measurement of perfusion with [15O]H2O.
 In bolus and steady-state studies the [15O]CO scan can be omitted without introducing marked error in OEF or CMRO2 (Lammertsma and Jones, 1983; Kudomi et al., 2005; Sasakawa et al., 2011).